 A testicular varicocele is an enlargement of the veins within the scrotum.
 In most cases, it appears unilaterally, that is, in one of the testicles, but there are cases of bilateral varicocele in which both the right and left testis are affected.

 Generally, it does not cause serious symptoms, although it may cause pain or be a cause of infertility.
 For this reason, when the patient wishes to have children, the appropriate treatment must be applied.
 In the most severe cases, surgery may be necessary to cure it and reduce its consequences on male fertility.

 Provided below is an index with the 9 points we are going to expand on in this article.

 About 15 percent of men with a varicocele do not have infertility issues, whilst 35 percent have primary infertility, and the remaining 81 percent have secondary infertility.

 In the vast majority of the cases (about 87%), it affects the left testis.
 In 7% of the cases, it is bilateral, and only 3% of the patients have a varicocele in the right testis.

-As explained above, the only noticeable symptom of a varicocele is pain, and it does not appear in all cases.
-A number of patients have an asymptomatic varicocele.
+As we have discussed, the only noticeable symptom arising from varicocele is pain and it does not occur in all cases.
+There are many patients with varicocele who are asymptomatic.

 Based on how challenging the diagnosis process becomes, the urologist classify it into one of the following grades of severity